sunado/perceptron-benchmark/simlane/README.md

 @inproceedings{
 simlanedsn22,
-title={imLane: A Risk-Orientated Benchmark for Lane Detection}, author={Xinyang Zhang and Zhisheng Hu and Shengjian Guo and Zhenyu Zhong and Kang Li}, booktitle={The 52nd Annual IEEE/IFIP International Conference on Dependable Systems and Networks - Industry Track}, year={2022},
+title={SimLane: A Risk-Orientated Benchmark for Lane Detection}, author={Xinyang Zhang and Zhisheng Hu and Shengjian Guo and Zhenyu Zhong and Kang Li}, booktitle={The 52nd Annual IEEE/IFIP International Conference on Dependable Systems and Networks - Industry Track}, year={2022},